Recently, consumer demand for high-protein food has exploded.

 Today, it’s not just competitive athletes who choose protein-heavy supplements and snacks.

 Anyone who frequents a gym will know that many non-athletes consume jugs of protein-laced fluids before, during, and after a workout.
-But for these folk, it is unlikely that their protein needs are much different than more sedentary people.
+But for these folks, it is unlikely that their protein needs are much different than more sedentary people.

 We asked Kate Bermingham, Ph.D., one of ZOE’s nutrition scientists, whether people who visit the gym a few times each week need protein supplements.